How to Teach the Child to Get Dressed On Their Own: All Secrets

 2. Talk through what you are putting on

-When you are just teaching a child to dress, it is important to be naming the correct algorithm for this process out loud.
+When you are just teaching a child to dress, it is important to name the correct algorithm for this process out loud.
 You’ll need to say, “First, we put on tights, then a sock on the right leg, and then on the left.
 After this, a blouse, and now a jumpsuit.”

 The child will remember the correct sequence and will soon be able to reproduce it on their own.